Richard Willstätter: Life

-In 1934 Willstätter's career came to "a tragic end when, as a gesture against increasing antisemitism, he announced his retirement."
-According to his Nobel biography: "Expressions of confidence by the Faculty, by his students and by the Minister failed to shake the fifty-three year old scientist in his decision to resign.
-He lived on in retirement in Munich....Dazzling offers both at home and abroad were alike rejected by him."
+In 1934, Willstätter's career came to "a tragic end when, as a gesture against increasing antisemitism, he announced his retirement."
+According to his Nobel biography: "Expressions of confidence by the Faculty, by his students and by the Minister failed to shake the fifty-three-year-old scientist in his decision to resign.
+He lived on in retirement in Munich ....
+Dazzling offers both at home and abroad were alike rejected by him."
 His only research was with assistants who telephoned their results.
 Despite pleas for him to move to Jerusalem or to Switzerland earlier in the 1930s, Willstätter did not flee from Germany until 1939.

 In 1933, the Centralverein (Central Union of German Citizens of the Jewish Faith) commissioned a book entitled Juden im deutschen Kulturbereich: ein Sammelwerk or 'Jews in the Realm of German Culture'.
 Amos Elon described it as a list of "Jewish 'achievements' and Jewish 'achievers,' which included Jewish luminaries in literature and the arts, in Jewish as well as Christian theology, in politics, warfare, industry, and the natural sciences ... a vast, meticulously detailed encyclopedia of Jewish contributions to German life and culture during the past two centuries."
 The oversized book ran to 1,060 pages and comprised thousands of entries and names.
 Willstätter wrote the introduction.
 However, not surprisingly, in December 1934 the (Nazi) Berlin State Police confiscated all the copies that had already been printed.

-In 1939 Willstätter emigrated to Switzerland.
+In 1939, Willstätter immigrated to Switzerland.
 He spent the last three years of his life there in Muralto near Locarno writing his autobiography.
 He died of a heart attack in 1942.

 Willstätter's autobiography, Aus meinem Leben, was not published in German until 1949.
 It was translated into English as From My Life in 1965.